chedychaaben/LittleLemon-API-Django-DRF/README.md

 # LittleLemon-API-Django-DRF
-An Advanced API for a restaurant.
+An Advanced API for the Little Lemon Restaurant using Django Rest Framework.